jqjacq/Fetch-Random-Joke/README.md

 # Fetch Random Joke

 ### About The Project
 This project displays random jokes to the user.
-The user clicks on a button to get a new joke and clicks on another button to reveal the answer.
-It was built using Vanilla JS and retrieves data using class constructor OOP
+The user clicks on a button to display a new joke and can click another button to reveal the answer.
+It was built using Vanilla JS and retrieves data using the class constructor (OOP).

 ### Features
 - Generates random jokes and reveals the answer to the joke.